nilesh2797/iclr-blogposts-2026/_posts/2026-04-27-trade-offs-in-llm-compute-for-reasoning-intensive-information-retrieval.md

 This expansion adds context, uncovers implicit constraints, and generates keywords that are statistically likely to appear in $\mathcal{D}^*$.

-#### Step 2: Initial Retrieval (BM25)
+#### Step 2: Retrieval (BM25)
-We use the BM25 (Best Matching 25) algorithm for the initial retrieval stage.
+We use the BM25 (Best Matching 25) algorithm for the retrieval stage.
+When augmented with expanded queries BM25, BRIGHT paper shows that BM25 gets very strong results even outperforming best off-the-shelf dual encoder models.
 BM25 is a probabilistic retrieval framework based on TF-IDF (Term Frequency-Inverse Document Frequency).
 It scores documents based on the frequency of query terms in the document relative to their frequency across the entire corpus, with normalization for document length.
 Given $q_{exp}$, BM25 retrieves an initial candidate list $\mathcal{L}_{init} = \{d_1, d_2, ..., d_N\}$ sorted by lexical relevance.

 #### Step 3: LLM-based Reranking (RR)
 The top-$k$ documents from $\mathcal{L}_{init}$ are passed to an LLM for re-ordering.
-In our setup, we employ a list-wise reranking approach rather than a point-wise scoring function.
+Similar to standard practices for BRIGHT benchmark, we employ a list-wise reranking approach.
 The LLM receives the query and the concatenated text of the top-$k$ candidates as a single prompt.
 It is instructed to reason over the set and output the identifiers of the top 10 most relevant documents in descending order:

 $$\pi_{top10} = \text{LLM}_{\phi}(q, \{d_1, ..., d_k\})$$